cse151a-nba-project/final-paper/README.md

 ## Model Results

+To summarize the performance of all the models we've created and discussed here, we've created a table here to record training and testing MSE, MAE, and R^2.
+We used these metrics because we are dealing with a regression problem and MSE and MAE highlight the error we have in our predictions, with one heavily penalizing outliers and the other not as much, gaining two perspectives of the models' performance.
+R^2 is particularly useful because it describes the correlation between our predicted and actual values, with 1 being a universal target goal for all models for this metric (1 means the predicted results exactly matches the actual results).

 |              | Linear | Elastic Net |  DNN   | Tuned DNN | SVR model | Ensemble model |
 |--------------|--------|-------------|--------|-----------|-----------|----------------|
 | Training MSE | 16.704 |   17.376    | 19.954 |  11.957   | 12.083    | 14.803         |